Non-stationary Transformers: Exploring the Stationarity in Time Series Forecasting: Experiments

 \section{Experiments}

-We conduct extensive experiments to evaluate the performance of Non-stationary Transformers on six real-world time series forecasting benchmarks and further validate the generality of the proposed framework on various mainstream Transformer variants.
-See Appendix~\ref{app:exp} for the detail.

-\paragraph{Datasets} Here are the descriptions of the datasets: (1) \textbf{Electricity}~\cite{ecldata} records the hourly electricity consumption of 321 clients from 2012 to 2014.
-(2) \textbf{ETT}~\cite{haoyietal-informer-2021} contains the time series of oil de-stationary factors and power load collected by electricity transformers from July 2016 to July 2018.
+We conduct extensive experiments to evaluate the performance of Non-stationary Transformers on six real-world time series forecasting benchmarks and further validate the generality of the proposed framework on various mainstream Transformer variants. \paragraph{Datasets} Here are the descriptions of the datasets: (1) \textbf{Electricity}~\cite{ecldata} records the hourly electricity consumption of 321 clients from 2012 to 2014.
+(2) \textbf{ETT}~\cite{haoyietal-informer-2021} contains the time series of oil temperature and power load collected by electricity transformers from July 2016 to July 2018.
 ETTm1 /ETTm2 are recorded every 15 minutes, and ETTh1/ETTh2 are recorded every hour.
 (3) \textbf{Exchange}~\cite{2018Modeling} collects the panel data of daily exchange rates from 8 countries from 1990 to 2016.
 (4) \textbf{ILI}~\cite{ilidata} collects the ratio of influenza-like illness patients versus the total patients in one week, which is reported weekly by Centers for Disease Control and Prevention of the United States from 2002 and 2021.
 (5) \textbf{Traffic}~\cite{trafficdata} contains hourly road occupancy rates measured by 862 sensors on San Francisco Bay area freeways from January 2015 to December 2016.
 (6) \textbf{Weather}~\cite{weatherdata} includes meteorological time series with 21 weather indicators collected every 10 minutes from the Weather Station of the Max Planck Biogeochemistry Institute in 2020.

-Table~\ref{tab:Datasets} summarizes overall statistics of the datasets.
-We also record the Augmented Dick-Fuller test statistic~\cite{adftest} of each dataset and list them in ascending order of stationarity.
+Especially, in this paper, we adopt the Augmented Dick-Fuller (ADF) test statistic~\cite{adftest} as the metric to quantitatively measure the \emph{degree of stationarity}.
+A smaller ADF test statistic indicates a higher degree of stationarity, which means the distribution is more stable.
+Table~\ref{tab:Datasets} summarizes the overall statistics of the datasets and lists them in ascending order by degree of stationarity.
 We follow the standard protocol that divides each dataset into the training, validation, and testing subsets according to the chronological order.
-The split ratio is 3:1:1 for the ETT dataset and 7:2:2 for others.
+The split ratio is 6:2:2 for the ETT dataset and 7:1:2 for others.